Tenets Of Taekwon-Do

 EXPLANATION OF TENETS

-Needless to say, the success or failure of Taekwon-Do training depends largely on how one observes and implements the Tenets of Taekwon-Do which should serve as a guide for all serious students of the art.
+Needless to say, the long term success or failure of whether Taekwon-Do training has met it’s objectives, depends largely on how one implements the Tenets of Taekwon-Do, which serve as a guide for all serious students of the art.

 COURTESY (Ye Ui)